Italy Travel Insurance: Plans & Prices

 Pickpocketing & Theft

-Italy’s major tourist areas—Rome, Milan, and Venice—attract pickpockets.
-Thieves frequently target travelers’ wallets, passports, and phones in crowded areas, like major tourist attractions and public transport.
+Italy’s major tourist areas and attractions are hotspots for pickpockets.
+Thieves frequently target travelers’ wallets, passports, and phones in crowded areas, like city centers and public transport.

 Travel insurance includes baggage loss protection that covers the cost to replace stolen personal items, including passports, cameras, and electronics.
 You may also contact your providers 24/7 assistance services to arrange emergency cash transfers or replace important travel documents.